harshita2201301024/obsidian/data/Daily Notes/2024/November/14-November-2024-Thursday.md

 10. [ ] Mobile Subnav can go to any number - 1 Hour
 11. [ ] Convert Config to ts - 1 Hour
 12. [ ] Cross Button Design - 0.5 Hour
-13. [ ] Sometime only overview gets visible
+13. [ ] Sometime only overview gets visible - 1 Hour

 12 Hours